hansbuehler/cdxbasics/README.md

 Further parameters of `()` are the help text, plus ability to provide text versions of the default with `help_default` (e.g. if the default value is complex), and the cast operator with `help_cast` (again if the respective operation is complex).

 __Important__: the `()` operator does not have a default value unless specified.
-If no default value is specified, then an error is generated.
+If no default value is specified, and the key is not found, then a KeyError is generated.

 You can read sub-configurations with the previsouly introduced member notation: